stateofca/opencred/README.md

 need to access that URL once to finish setting up the tunnel using the instructions on that page.

-Set your domain in the `config.yaml` with the above URL: `domain: "https://evil-cows-return.loca.lt"`
+Set your `app.server.baseUri` in your `combined.yaml` with the above URL: `baseUri: "https://evil-cows-return.loca.lt"`

 Then, you can run the server with the following: